How will Brexit affect the UK environment?

 The EU has previously done this – for example, by giving the UK government multiple warnings for exceeding EU limits on air pollution.
 The campaign group Client Earth has used these limits to take the UK government to the European Court of Justice a number of times.

-By leaving the EU the UK could lose out on stronger environmental protections in the future.
+By leaving the EU the UK could also lose out on stronger environmental protections in the future.

 In the past other European countries have called and voted for stronger protections which improved EU environmental standards.
 In effect, the green actions of other EU countries have improved our own environmental protections - something we won’t benefit from after exit day.

 Greener UK is a coalition of environmental organisations working to protect the environment from risks associated with Brexit.
-It's monitoring how Brexit will impact the environment with its Brexit Risk Tracker.
+It's been looking at what a no-deal Brexit means for the environment.

 Shouldn’t Friends of the Earth be campaigning on other things, not Brexit?